whereistanya/toddlerclock/README.md

 ## toddlerclock.py
-toddlerclock.is a small extremely stupid clock which also pygame.
+toddlerclock.is a small extremely stupid clock built using pygame.

-It displays a message based on the time of day.
-It's intended to be run on a raspberry pi with a pitft or DSI screen.
-It may well work with other displays, but those are the two I've tested it on.
-If you run it on a regular workstation, it'll display a small window.

 Its goal is to tell my four year old when she can come wake me up.
 It... was not that successful?
 Oh well.

 ## Installing pygame for python3